Pipedream with Dylan Pierce

 00:55:33 - Anthony Campolo

-And if you have anything specific, I'll be curious, like generally how you see AI continuing to like expand within these kind of tools.
+And if you don't have anything specific, I'll be curious how you see AI continuing to expand within these kinds of tools.

 00:55:41 - Scott Steinlage